FANG Stocks: Key Takeaways

 Unless you were shorting these stocks before the pandemic crash, there’s no real reason to short them now.
 They’ve all recovered.

 I think shorting is dangerous in general.
 My best plays are all from going long on penny stocks.

 Is There a FANG Stock Bubble?

 The thing with bubbles?
 Most people don’t know about them until they pop.

-The crash earlier this year had a lot of investors feeling nervous.
+The crash in March 2020 made many investors nervous.
 But these stocks have recovered.
 The entire group has bounced off its lows and given buyers good returns.

 Based on the price action of the FANG stocks, I don’t think they’re in a bubble.
 If it was a bubble, it should’ve burst when the FANG stocks plummeted this year.
 But they all bounced back.

 These companies are well-capitalized cash fortresses.
 And they’re still growing every year.
 There’s plenty of room for them to expand further.
 Artificial intelligence and big data are just a few areas that hold potential for more growth.